 Outcome

-The Court of Appeals affirmed the denial of Elliott's workers' compensation claim as untimely.
-Because the one-year statute of limitations for injury claims begins on the date of the accident (not when the injury is discovered), and Elliott's mental health condition did not qualify as an occupational disease, his claim filed 14 months after witnessing a coworker's death was properly denied.
+The Court of Appeals affirmed denial of the worker's compensation claim as untimely, holding that the one-year statute of limitations for injury claims runs from the date of the accident with no discovery rule, and that the claimant's PTSD did not qualify as an occupational disease.

 Facing something similar at work?